Looking for the BA Economics course details, subjects list, and syllabus?

 B.Ed – Bachelor of Education

-It is the best course after BA in Economics for those who want to become a teacher for government and private schools, the government, and a private college.
+It is the best course after BA in Economics for those who want to become a teacher for government and private schools, the government, and private colleges.

 If you are interested to join the teaching field then you must join the bachelor of education course.